pytorch/serve/docs/FAQs.md

 ### Can I do streaming service with Torchserve like streaming speech recognition?
 Torchserve currently supports only inference through HTTP 1.0 - Request / Response style.
-We don't have anything particular in our roadmap - [pytorch/pytorch#27610](https://github.com/pytorch/pytorch/issues/27610)

 ### Is it possible to deploy model other than Pytorch framework?
 Yes, it is possible to deploy(with Python inference logic) however Torchserve has been certified with any other framework hence there can be unknowns.